Operationalising Representation in Natural Language Processing: Discussion

 The first techniques I discuss are input-based methods, such as causal mediation analysis (\cite{vig2020_causalmediation}; the most basic sort of `interchange intervention' also has this form (\cite{Geiger-Lu-2021})).
 The idea is to construct interventions on $h(s)$ for property $Z$ as follows: find inputs $s$ and $s'$ which differ with respect to property $Z$ (e.g. $p_{Z}(s)\neq p_{Z}(s')$) but which agree on properties $Y\neq Z$ (so $p_{Y}(s)=p_{Y}(s')$ for all $Y \neq Z$).
 We then define the intervention

-and (using my framework) we appear to be guaranteed to have a \hyperlink{modify intervention}{\texttt{modify} intervention} for property $Z$ and distribution $p_{Z}(s')$.
+So we substitute in the activation vector $h(s')$ (generated by input $s'$) for the activation vector $h(s)$ on input $s$, and see how this changes the system's behaviour.
+Using my framework, under the assumption that the two inputs vary only with respect to property $Z$, we appear to be guaranteed to have a \hyperlink{modify intervention}{\texttt{modify} intervention} for property $Z$ and distribution $p_{Z}(s')$.

-Of course, input-based methods by themselves are limited to toy linguistic settings (such as when the property $Z$ is binary and can be modified by making small changes to the input, such as the gendered pronoun co-reference case in \cite{vig2020_causalmediation}), where examples which differ only with respect to a single property are readily available.
+Of course, input-based methods by themselves are limited to toy linguistic settings, where examples which differ only with respect to a single property are readily available (such as the gendered pronoun co-reference case in \cite{vig2020_causalmediation}).
 These settings constitute valuable domains for testing more general intervention methods (and in these settings, input-based methods may provide significant insight into how to define more general interventions, and where in the model to intervene), but it's less clear how to construct examples which differ only with respect to a single property in more general cases.

-Even setting this limitation aside, there's a problem.
+Even setting this limitation aside, there's a philosophical problem with using input-based methods to ground representational claims, which my framework can diagnose.
 In order for an input-based intervention to count as satisfying the \hyperlink{modify condition}{\texttt{modify} condition} for property $Z$ and distribution $p_{Z}(s')$, we have to already know that $h(s')$ \textit{does not misrepresent} property $Z$ of input $s'$.
 Similarly, in order for an input-based intervention to count as satisfying the \hyperlink{control condition}{\texttt{control} condition}, we have to accept that $h(s')$ represents properties $Y\neq Z$ in the same way as $h(s)$.
 This may be a plausible assumption (especially when the model gives the expected output $S(s')$), but nothing about the inputs themselves guarantees this.